a6h15hek/a6h15hek/blogs/effective-logging-for-functions.md

 Packages like *log4j*, *slf4j*, and many others can be used for better management of logs in large software programs.

-Work on making good logs for each function.
-This will help you make better logs for the whole software.
+Focusing on creating effective logs for each function can significantly improve the overall quality of logs for the entire software.
+This approach ensures that each part of the software is well-documented and can facilitate easier debugging and maintenance.
+Remember, a well-logged function contributes to a well-logged application.

 <br/>